PREVIEW: THE GOUGE

 “Just how old do you think I am, Jason?”

 Within the hour, Carl arrived at the crime scene.
 Slader Lane was an old county road with no painted lines off State Highway 135.
-The sun still hadn’t peaked above the horizon, so the red and blue lights could be seen for miles, and the headlights of the police cruisers on the side of road shined off into the field toward the edge of the woods.
+The sun still hadn’t peaked above the horizon, so the red and blue lights could be seen for miles, and the headlights of the police cruisers on the side of road shone off into the field toward the edge of the woods.

 As he neared the cruisers with the lights, he noticed a few men repairing a livestock fence in the dark with headlamps.
 Carl noticed fresh tire marks that veered off the road and into the fence line.
 Carl passed slowly, and subtly waved.